backdrop-contrib/flickr/block/README.txt

 - Node author photos optionally tagged as term from node
 - Node author recent photosets

+The node author has to have permission to specify a Flickr ID on their own account (admin/people/permissions#module-flickr).

 The block visibility setting for the 'Node author' blocks are not only restricted by the sitebuilder in the block configuration but also by the module.
 The block gets displayed when the first argument of the path is 'user' or 'node'